How to fail successfully

 Once you have had the opportunity to reflect on what went wrong, it’s time to think about how you can make changes for the future.
 How can you use your new knowledge to help meet future goals?
 By reframing past setbacks as opportunities to improve future outcomes you are developing the ability to think critically, productively and creatively.

 When you fail, you might think that you need to completely switch up your routine if you want to succeed in the future.
-But it’s often just one or two small factors that contributed to your failure.
+But it’s often just one or two small factors that contributed to not reaching your goal.

 To fail successfully, you need to identify which aspects of your plan went wrong, so that you can make the necessary changes.
-Maybe one small decision led to a number of other things going wrong.
+Maybe one small decision led to a number of other things going off track.

-Lots of small changes will add up to a large difference, which may lead you down the right path to success.
+Small changes can add up to a large difference, which may lead you down the right path to success.

-One of the most important things to do when you fail is to gather feedback.
+One more important consideration is to gather feedback.
 Whether you ask for friends’ thoughts on your situation or you get your employees to write their feedback down, this can be an important step for learning new insights.

 You can also ask them for their advice and guidance.
 How do they think you can move forward from this point?
 Remember to turn to those whom you trust and whose opinions you value.